espruino/EspruinoDocs/tutorials/Pico Light Sensor.md

 We're going to set up a very simple [Voltage Divider](http://en.wikipedia.org/wiki/Voltage_divider) circuit, with a known resistor on one side and the [Light Dependent Resistor](/LDR) on the other.

 * Plug your Espruino Pico into a breadboard with the USB connector on the left-hand side.
-* With a Jumper wire, connect the bottom left pin to the '-' rail of the breadboard
+* With a Black Jumper wire, connect the bottom left pin (GND) to the '-' rail of the breadboard
-* With a Jumper wire, connect the bottom pin 3rd from the left to the '+' rail of the breadboard
+* With a Red Jumper wire, connect the bottom pin 3rd from the left (3.3v) to the '+' rail of the breadboard
 * Connect the [LDR](/LDR) between the top right pin (A5) and the '-' rail
 * Connect the 10,000 Ohm resistor between the top right pin (A5) and the '+' rail